-The time lines and procedures to be followed when a suspension, termination, or non-renewal occurs will be provided when a written notice is given to an employee.
 Advance notification requirements do not apply when a contract employee is dismissed for failing to obtain or maintain appropriate certification or when the employee's certification is revoked for misconduct.
-Information on the time lines and procedures can be found in the DF series policies that are provided to employees via the policy manuals on line at our district Web site at www.sfdr-cisd.org.
+Information on the timelines and procedures can be found in the DF series policies that are provided to employees or are available online at our district Web site at www.sfdr-cisd.org.